East Lane RLT Leadership

 Susan Hardy, Coordinator

 Kack Camerer, Co-Chair

 Our Work in East Lane

-Where is the East Lane Team in the process of reducing child abuse 90 percent by 2030?
+Where is the East Lane Team doing now to reduce child abuse and neglect in Lane County by 90 percent by 2030?

 To receive updates on the progress of the East Lane team and 90by30, click here to get our monthly newsletter in your inbox.